East Bay Dragons MC

 Cliff Vaughs on beautiful Slabside Shovelhead called the "Super Hog"

 Cliff Vaughs.
 Member of The Chosen Few MC.
-If you don't know who this bad motha was, he was the guy who designed the bikes ridden by Peter Fonda and Dennis Hopper in the classic film 'Easyrider'.
+If you don't know who this bad motha was, he was the guy who designed the bikes ridden by Peter Fonda and Dennis Hopper in the ic film 'Easyrider'.
 Him and another badass black dude named Ben Hardy built the iconic Captain America and Billy bikes for the movie.
 Hardy was a very skilled bike builder, and built 2 “Billy” bikes and 3 “Captain America” bikes.
 Being that it was 1969, they got no credit for building arguably the most famous choppers in history.

 Ben Hardy built the Captain America and "Billy" bikes for the famous Easyriders movie with some design help from Cliff Vaughs.